 It's not just in EV ownership where applicants are ahead of the game; 45 per cent (90) of those who applied have solar panels installed at their property and 14 per cent (28) have a domestic stationary battery storage device.

-Electric Nation is still taking applications to be part of the project.
+So far, over 450 people have applied to take part, but Electric Nation is still taking applications for the project.
 Wannabe applicants can find out more here: http://www.electricnation.org.uk/

 Vehicle to grid charging will eventually be something that is so normal, we just don't think about it, but for now we're still in the phase of understanding how it will work.
 Gaining real-world data on how energy flows within a V2G-enabled grid will help pave the way for a more general roll-out across the country.
 Distributors will know what to expect and will be able to plan for a smarter, greener future.